edespino/cloudberry-site/docs/sql-stmts/create-materialized-view.md

 **`DISTRIBUTED RANDOMLY`**<br />
 **`DISTRIBUTED REPLICATED`**

-Used to declare the Cloudberry Database distribution policy for the materialized view data.
+Used to declare the Apache Cloudberry distribution policy for the materialized view data.
 For information about a table distribution policy, see [CREATE TABLE](/docs/sql-stmts/create-table.md).

 ## Notes